scikit-learn-contrib/scikit-matter/docs/source/selection.rst

 single iteration based upon the relative :math:`\pi` importance.

-These selection methods can be modified to be semi-supervised by using augmented right or left singular vectors, as shown in [Cersonsky 2021].
+These selection methods can be modified to be semi-supervised by using augmented right or left singular vectors, as shown in [Cersonsky2021]_.

 .. currentmodule:: skcosmo.feature_selection
 .. autoclass:: CUR